Berenice02/ProbabilisticRobotics/README.md

 ![trajectory](./output/trajectories.jpg)

-It is possible to obtain this results by using both pose-pose and pose-landmark contraints.
+It is possible to obtain these results by using both pose-pose and pose-landmark contraints.
-Indeed, the following image shows the results by using only the pose-landmark constraint.
+Indeed, the following image shows the trajectory obtained by using only the pose-landmark constraint.

 ![pose-land](./output/trajectories_wo_pose-pose.jpg)